kn0w0n3/BLAST-NG/README.md

 # **Benefits:**

 * Increase productivity by spending less time typing in the terminal
+* Output files are time stamped and organized to reduce the risk of redundant searches
 * Intuitive design for users with little or no background in computer science
 * Output files are stored and organized in a centralized directory
 * Databases locations are automatically stored and populated in the list of available databases